Sail a Crooked Ship: Production

 The film was based on a novel published in 1960.
 The New York Times called it "slightly daffy".

 Producer Philip Barry thought the novel would make a good film.
 He pitched it to MGM for whom he had made The Mating Game but that studio passed.
-Barry went on to sign a three picture deal at Columbia Studios.
-In June 1960 Barry said his first film for Columbia would be Sail a Crooked Ship which he described as "Some Like It Hot without drag".
+Barry went on to sign a three-picture deal at Columbia Studios.
+In June 1960, Barry said his first film for Columbia would be Sail a Crooked Ship which he described as "Some Like It Hot without drag".
 He hoped to star Jack Lemmon and hired William Bowers to write the script.

 "I can't remember how many opinions were brought to bear on the script," said Barry later.
 "The ship has changed course quite a few times since I read the book."

-In January 1961 Ernie Kovacs was cast.
+In January 1961, Ernie Kovacs was cast.
 Also that month Columbia announced the lead role would be played by Robert Wagner.
-He and then-wife Natalie Wood formed their own company, Rona Productions, which signed a three picture deal with Columbia for Wagner's services.
+He and then-wife Natalie Wood formed their own company, Rona Productions, which signed a three-picture deal with Columbia for Wagner's services.
 The first film was Sail a Crooked Ship and the second would be The Interns.
 Wagner would get a percentage of the profits.
 (In the end, Wagner's marriage to Wood ended in 1961 and he only made the one film for Columbia).

-In March it was announced the female leads would be Joan Collins and Jean Seberg.
+In March, it was announced the female leads would be Joan Collins and Jean Seberg.
 These roles would end up being played by Carolyn Jones and Dolores Hart.

 Following the hijacking of the Portuguese ship Santa Maria the studio briefly considered renaming the film Steal a Crooked Ship to cash in.

 Barry wanted further work on the script but Bowers was on another project, so he hired other writers.
 (Bowers ended up not being credited at all.)
 Filming started April 1961 without a completed script.
 Barry said during the shoot, "basically we are in the same position as a play in New Haven with a third act that needs work before it gets to Broadway."

+Reception

+Filmink argued "the movie would have been better off had Avalon played the lead rather than Wagner – Avalon’s youth and naivety would have suited the story better."